 In verse 15, you read: ujrzawszy ją dostojnicy faraona (the dignitaries of the Pharaoh having seen her), chwalili ją także przed faraonem (they also praised her before the Pharaoh).

-In this grouping of verses, you find two impersonal past forms: zabrano (one took; verse 15) and wynagrodzono (one recompensed; verse 16).
+In this grouping of verses, you find two impersonal past forms: zabrano (verse 15) and wynagrodzono (verse 16); these can be understood as meaning one took and one recompensed, respectively.
 Za nią, from verse 16, literally meaning for her, after her, is to be understood as meaning for her sake.

 - dotknąć (impf.), to afflict